 - RTC server

-- RTC service management server
+- Audio-and-video service management server

-- Audio/video mobile application
+- Mobile audio-and-video application

 - Smart access point (AP)

-- Digital price tags
+- Digital price tag

 - Digital price tag management service

-- Log Service
+- Log Service (SLS)